bitburner-official/bitburner-src/markdown/bitburner.bitnodemultipliers.charitymoney.md

 ## BitNodeMultipliers.CharityMoney property

-Influences the base money gained when the player commits a charity.
+Influences the base money gained when the player performs a charity.

 **Signature:**